oSharpey/cyber-obsidian/year-1/NCCD/lab-04/lab-04-notes.md

 ```

 - This disables the ARP protocol for h4 and h5.
 So h4 and h5 will broadcast an ARP request or reply to an ARP request from another machine.
-- h4 and h5 will never be able to populate its ARP
+- h4 and h5 will never be able to populate its ARP table so if it doesnt have a IP mapped to the mac address already it cannot ping that particular machine